yanivyacoby/a-guide-to-your-phd/guide.md

 each with a clear hypothesis that can help determine the next best experiment to run.
 Slowly and methodically, with negative results leading constructively to new hypotheses and experiments, student B works up to a complete and publishable research project.

+As a take-away, especially in your first year, we recommend focusing more on process and skills (learning background material, principled experimental design, communicating effectively), rather than on outcomes (ex. getting published).
+The specific set of skills you have to learn depends on your lab and advisor.
+For specifics, see Section 2.